 Operating as the flagship station for the MSPR network, WMKY serves as an important hands-on training opportunity for many Morehead State University students.
 The support Morehead State Public Radio receives from the Corporation for Public Broadcasting (CPB) enables us to train, supervise and evaluate students for careers in broadcasting, purchase national programming while developing local programs of educational and entertaining importance.
 In addition, funding we receive allows our staff opportunities to attend professional development seminars and conferences.

-- WMKY (90.3 FM) in Morehead is licensed for 50,000 watts and serves more than 20 counties in Kentucky, Ohio and West Virginia.
+WMKY (90.3 FM) in Morehead is licensed for 50,000 watts (50,000 kW) and serves more than 20 counties in Kentucky, Ohio and West Virginia.
 The WMKY studios are in Breckinridge Hall on the campus of Morehead State University.
+As needed during emergencies and scheduled maintenance, WMKY can operate at 90.3FM for unlimited operation at 5,000 watts (5kW) using an auxiliary transmitter and non-directional antenna.

 Important to serving the communities in our region is involving MSPR’s Community Advisory Board (CAB).
 The CAB consists of nine individuals from MSPR’s service region.
 The CAB reviews MSPR’s mission, goals and programming, assists in developing and building the listening audience and expanding the operational base of support.
 CAB members volunteer their time on the board, with each serving a three year term and meeting with MSPR staff on a quarterly basis.